biggie-boss/LoreRim/README.md

 ### Artifact Changes

+- Aegisbane now deals 20% more damage to enemies who are blocking.
 - Aetherial Armor from Legends of Aetherium buffed to make it more unique and not be so much worse than the Tools of Kagrenac version.
+- Angi's bow is no longer breakable.
+It's now also a Skyforge Steel light bow in terms of stats (she said it's been in her family for generations and she's a nord)
 - Ahzidal's Boots are now 10/15% stronger spells.
 I found a funny when I was editing these.
 It SAID 10% reduction but it was only 5% lol.
 - Auriel's bow given 50% more charge.
+- Bolar's Oathblade no longer damages stamina because who cares.
+However, it now causes fear in enemies up to lvl 25 for 60 seconds.
 - Bow of Hallowed Flame now has infinite charge
+- Bow of the Hunt now does 40 extra damage to animals.
 - Chrysamere now gives 5% reflect damage instead of health regen to match its Morrowind stats
 - Dawnguard Battleaxe/Mace now have an enchantment
 - Dawnguard weapons now deal 15 points of sun damage and an extra 45 to undead for the axe and 20/60 for the warhammer.
 - Dark Moon enchantment now always decreases half as much health as it increases magicka
+- Drainspell (called spectral in requiem) weapons now... drain spells lmao.
+They absorb similar to a chaos enchantment (all 3 attributes) but with 2/3 the effectiveness as before
 - Dragon's Oath absorbs 15 stamina
 - Eye of Melka now does 60 damage instead of 80 and AOE reduced from 15 to 5, but the lingering effect is buffed from 4 over 4 seconds to  6 over 20 seconds.
+- Firiniel's End is now a non-disenchantable frostburst bow (same enchant you get from experimentation in enchanting tree)
+- Fork of Horripilation now does 72 base crit damage despite only have 1 base damage lmao.
+- Froki's Bow is now a non-disenchantable and non-breakable bow with the toxicity enchantment (for balance it has less charge than the other toxicity weapons)
+- Ghostblade now ignores 25 armor
 - Gratefull Dai Katana Renamed to Blade of Jays
 - Helmet of Graff the White now gives 20% reflect damage and 20% magic resist to make it a bit closer to the Morrowind stats
 - Hopefire does 40 dmg (120 to constructs)
+- Horksbane now does 500 extra damage to Horkers, Mudcrabs and Slaughterfish.
+Because it's funny.
 - Ice Blade of the Monarch charge increased
 - KotN weapons lingering damage increased to 15 seconds
 - Light of day now deals 20 sun damage, 60 to regular undead and 100 to vampires
+- Magebane now absorbs 100 magicka instead of removing your magicka and dealing 500 damage to enemy magicka
+- Mentor's RIng should be available on that one necromancer again
 - Namira's Itch absorbs 40 stamina
+- Nettlebane now comes with Rank 4 Physical Weapon Enchantment (with infinite charge, making it less useless).
+However, the weapon type itself is Falmer Honed giving it less base damage.
+This was done for both lore and balance reasons.
+First, the original Nettlebane was Ebony which may seem good on its surface but that means you need Ebony Smithing to improve it.. but Nettlebane doesn't actually benefit from smithing trees.
+It's also said to have been made from a non-metal material (Falmer stuff is made from Chitin).
+Falmer weapons are temperable with just the first smithing perk.
+They also have a poison bonus which fits Nettlebane much more thermatically.
 - Nightingale blade Absorbs 10 health/stamina over 4 seconds and slows targets by 20% over 4 seconds.
 - Nightingale bow now deals 60 points of magic damage instead of elemental and slows targets by 25% for 5 seconds.
-- Magebane now absorbs 100 magicka instead of removing your magicka and dealing 500 damage to enemy magicka
-- Mentor's RIng should be available on that one necromancer again
+- Okin and Eduj now do frost/shock burst
+- Poacher's Axe is now 25 extra damage to animals
+- Red Eagle's Bane is now 3 fire damage for 30 seconds and turns up to lvl 25 undead.
 - Rueful Axe now absorbs 30 health/magicka/stamina.
 - Soul Devourer doubled both benefits and detriment
+- Steel Battleaxe of Fiery Souls now is 6 base duration and the fire effect lingers for 6 seconds at 3 per senod instead of doing just 6 fire damage
 - Stendarr's Hammer now deals 40 smite damage instead of 20
+- The Longhammer now gets rank 4 physical enchant (+30 physical damage on hit)
+- The Woodsman's Friend slight rebuffed closer to vanilla.
+Now does 25% more crit damage (Requiem removes the 50% completely.. it's an iron weapon like c'mon guys)
+- Trollsbane now deals 2 points of fire damage for 30 seconds and 1 point to non-trolls for 30 seconds.
+The problem with trolls isn't doing burst fire damage, it's keeping a lingering effect on them.
+This should help.
 - Tower of the Nine reflect damage removed.
 Instead gives 25% more block, 100 armor rating and wards 100 magic damage (like spellbreaker) when blocking, to mimic its Oblivion stats
 - Trueflame does 2 lingering damage for 30 seconds